sirisacademic/development-guide/_pages/javascript/dependencies.md

 It's not needed and should be phased out and replaced by npm.
 More information can be found here: [Why We Should Stop Using Bower – And How to Do It](http://gofore.com/ohjelmistokehitys/stop-using-bower/).

+Have in mind although that some of the projects developed in the past could still be relying on Bower since they are not updated.

 ## npm
 {%include components/tag-default.html %} [npm] informally stands for *N*ode *P*ackage *M*anager, and is the package manager node uses.
 Its usage is very similar to Bower because the latter was inspired by the former.